Julie HandysideKindergarten/ Science 1st-3rd

 Ashley LoosFifth Grade - Reading

-Ashley Loos (Low-se) grew up in Spokane, Washington and absolutely loves living in the Pacific Northwest!
-She just got married in July to her wonderful husband Steve.
-As a family, they love spending time at their lake cabin in Northern Idaho on the Pend Oreille River.
-Their favorite summertime activity is boating and picnicking in the boat where they play a competitive game of Sequence.
+Ashley Loos (Low-se) grew up in Spokane, Washington.
+She and her husband, Steve love spending time at their lake cabin in Northern Idaho on the Pend Oreille River.
+Their favorite summertime activity is boating and picnicking where they play a competitive game of Sequence.
 Mrs. Loos especially loves to wakesurf and slalom ski, but anything to do with water or sunshine, she is there.
 On the weekends, Mrs. Loos enjoys dancing of any kind, but country swing and Latin dance are her favorite.
 Nicholas Sparks is her favorite author when she has spare time to read.
 Her passions include discovering new places through travel, football, and spending time with her family and friends.

 Carin taught for 11 years in North Bend, Washington.
 During those years, she taught first through third grades and four of those years taught a 1st-3rd grade multi-age class.
-Since returning to Idaho 16 years ago, she has worked with several charter schools either as an employee or a volunteer.
-The last eight years she has taught at North Star for five years in first grade and three years in second grade and is now moving on up...to fifth!
+Since returning to Idaho 17 years ago, she has worked with several charter schools either as an employee or a volunteer.
+The last nine years she has taught at North Star for five years in first grade and three years in second grade and last year moved on up...to fifth!
 She is so excited to be teaching math which is a true passion of hers and wants all students to be just as enthusiastic about math as she is.
 Carin loves the energy and excitement of the staff and families at charter schools.
 She is so happy to have found the most amazing school of all at North Star Charter School!
 She feels very blessed to work with the incredible children who attend this school.

-When she is not teaching, she can be found spending time with her three children, Connor (19), Hannah (15), and Emma (12).
+When she is not teaching, she can be found spending time with her husband, Dan, and her three children, Connor (20), Hannah (16), and Emma (13).
 She enjoys skiing, spending time with friends, cooking, walking, and reading.